ryssbowh/craft-themes/README.md

 - Choose which theme will be used for which site, language or url path.
 - Assign blocks to your theme regions
 - Define your own blocks
-- Choose how your fields are displayed on the front end
+- Choose how your fields and assets are displayed on the front end
 - Define your own displayers

 What it doesn't allow you to do :